beluganos/beluganos/doc/configure-ansible-l3vpn.md

 - Same port cannot belong to both MIC and RIC.
 The value of port number should not be dupplicated.
 - **The value of `re_id` and `datappath` should be same value** in both MIC and all RIC.
 We recommended re_id will be set to MIC's router-id.
-- `<instance-number>` is the Linux container ID (integer).
-Please note that you have to match this value with `ribxd.conf` file.
-The value of `0` means MIC, and other value means RIC.
+- `<lxc-interface-name>` should be unique between other Linux containers.
+- The settings of "ports" should be described only physical interface.
+VLAN (logical) interface settings should be described other files.
-- Syntax is following.
+- Syntax is following:

 ~~~~
 routers: